20 Easy Ways to Spread Kindness & Love (Simple Acts That Make a Big Difference)

 There are so many ways to lift people's spirits.

-We often assume kindness needs to be a big, grand gesture.
-But in my experience, it’s the simple things—the thoughtful, human moments—that linger the longest.
+We often assume kindness needs to be a grand gesture, but in my experience, it’s the simple, thoughtful, human moments that leave the deepest impression.

-So here’s a gentle list of 20 easy ways to add a little more kindness and love to the world.
+So here’s a gentle list of 20 easy ways to spread kindness and love, starting right where you are.

 20 Easy Ways to Share Kindness & LOVE